Skip to contents

 See also

-compose_view() for gathering results for section reporting; show_section_content() to inspect one section's realized content and code; preview_section() to preview a section's composed layout; layout_section() and generate_docs() to assemble sections into a document.
+compose_view() for gathering results for section reporting; show_section_content() to inspect one section's content code and render it; preview_section() to preview a section's composed layout; layout_section() and generate_docs() to assemble sections into a document.

 Examples